ietf-wg-cellar/matroska-specification/notes.md

 DIS:
 : 1 bit.
 Discardable.
 The frames of the Block can be discarded during playing if needed.

-The following data in the `SimpleBlock` correspond to the lacing data and frames usage as described in each respective lacing mode.
+The following data in the `SimpleBlock` corresponds to the lacing data and frames usage as described in each respective lacing mode.

 ## Block Lacing